 To scope an assessment:

-- Log into a user account that's been added to the Compliance Team user group.
+- Log into a user account from the Compliance Team user group.

 - Select one or more compliance frameworks as the focus of your assessment by clicking + Add.

-- If needed, refine the frameworks further by using one or more of the following default filters in the Filters pane to the left:
+- If needed, refine the frameworks further by using one or more of the following default filters in the left-side Filters pane:

 - Name: Filters which frameworks are displayed based on their Name.
 When entering keywords in this field, press Enter on your keyboard to apply the filter.